Jiahaohuhu/MTUKG/README.md

 ![FZ](fz.png)

-HUSK is a hierarchically structured urban knowledge graph dataset designed for multi-level spatial tasks.
-It covers entities such as POIs, roads, and regions in New York City and Chicago, and introduces "Functional Zones" as an intermediate layer to bridge micro-level POIs and macro-level administrative areas.
-The figure above illustrates how the added functional zones are reflected within areas.
-Compared to existing UrbanKG datasets, HUSK captures urban semantics and spatial relationships at a finer granularity, enabling a wide range of tasks such as crime prediction, taxi demand forecasting, and new store recommendation, with significant performance improvements across multiple benchmark models.
+MTUKG is a multi-scale temporal urban knowledge graph dataset designed for knowledge-enhanced urban spatiotemporal prediction.
+It organizes heterogeneous urban entities across micro-, meso-, and macro-levels, including POIs, roads, junctions, functional zones, areas, and boroughs.
+Unlike conventional static UrbanKGs, MTUKG represents urban evolution through time-interval facts, enabling urban knowledge to be aligned with specific prediction windows.

+The dataset introduces temporal functional zones constructed from spatial units by jointly considering static urban contexts, spatial morphology, road structures, POI spatial influence, and dynamic urban events.
+By modeling both static spatial topology and temporal urban changes, MTUKG supports multi-scale temporal reasoning and provides structured knowledge for downstream tasks such as taxi demand prediction, crime prediction, 311 service request prediction, and POI-level knowledge graph completion.

+This repository provides the dataset, construction scripts, knowledge graph embedding modules, and evaluation code for reproducing the experiments of MTUKG.

 ## 2. Installation
 You can create and activate the environment required to run the project using the following commands.